wizgurl101/PROJ-354-Frontend/README.md

 ## Description

-This repo host frontend files I was responsible for implementing for my Group's Capstone Project.
+This repo host the frontend files I was responsible for implementing for my Group's Capstone Project.

 ## About the project